Where to get Sushi Fish in San Francisco Bay Area

 (photo by Tiffany P., yelp)

 Be aware that Nijiya does sell Non-Sashimi Salmon.
 They are located right to the Sashimi fish, and the label will say just, "Salmon."
 If the label does not have "Sashimi" written on it, it's for cooked consumption, NOT raw consumption.
-If you are every confused as to which one to buy for Sushi & Sahimi, the best approach is to ask someone at Nijiya and tell them you are looking for Sushi & Sashimi fish.
+If you are ever confused as to which one to buy for Sushi & Sashimi, the best approach is to ask someone at Nijiya and tell them you are looking to for Sushi & Sashimi fish.

 Ama Ebi, Sweet Shrimp